Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Solving large kernel systems

 Large kernel matrices are prone to be ill-conditioned or rank-deficient, and it is also well-known that a well-performing kernel system usually associates with an ill-conditioned matrix.
-In fact there is a rule in this field reminiscent of the \textit{Uncertainty Principle} in quantum mechanics, stating that the condition number and the accuracy cannot be both good \cite{Schaback1995}.
-Regularization is usually the cure in this situation.
+Like an echo of the \textit{Uncertainty Principle} in quantum mechanics, in \cite{Schaback1995} it was stated that the condition number and the accuracy cannot be both good.
+Regularization proportional to the identity matrix is usually the cure in this situation.
 But we would show here PCD can solve these systems more efficiently.